CactiLab/UGCG-Guard/README.md

 # Illicit Online Image Promotion for UGCGs Moderation

-This repository provides the data and code for the paper [Moderating Illicit Online Image Promotion for Unsafe User Generated Content Games Using Large Vision-Language Models](), accepted in the 33rd USENIX Security Symposium (USENIX) 2024.
+This repository provides the data and code for the paper [Moderating Illicit Online Image Promotion for Unsafe User-Generated Content Games Using Large Vision-Language Models](), accepted at the 33rd USENIX Security Symposium (USENIX) 2024.

 ## Data
 Please fill out the [consent form]() and send emails to access our data.